Update for New Patients:

 Do you take insurance?

-I am currently an out-of-network provider.
-I will be in-network for Regence (effective 10/1/2020), Premera (effective 9/29/20), and First Choice (effective 9/17/20).
+I am currently in-network for Regence, Premera, and First Choice, but please check with your specific insurance plan to confirm this.
+I am listed as Laura Black in insurance networks.
 If you have questions about billing or insurance, I am happy to connect you with my biller.

 What is your approach to therapy?

 Fundamentally, I see treatment as a collaboration where your goals and preferences guide what kind of therapy we do.
-I have advanced training and clinical experience in psychodynamic psychotherapy, CBT, and DBT and am happy to help you think through what approach would be the most helpful.
+I work with some clients who prefer a more open-ended exploratory conversation style (psychodynamic psychotherapy), and others who prefer more structured sessions focused on skills (CBT, DBT).
+I have a background in both and am happy to help you think through what approach would be the most helpful.

 Don't psychiatrists prescribe medications, not do therapy?